Sally Davis, PhD ~ SDavis@salud.unm.edu

 Glenda Canaca, MD ~ GlCanaca@salud.unm.edu

-Dr. Canaca serves as a Research Assistant Professor at the University of New Mexico Prevention Research Center.
+Dr. Canaca serves as a Research Assistant Professor at the University of New Mexico Department of Pediatrics, in the Division of Prevention and Population Sciences.
 She has over 20 years of experience working with culturally diverse and underserved communities in New Mexico and Central America, where she is originally from.
-For the past 13 years, she has worked with Hispanic and Native American populations as part of the Prevention Research Center, first with the NIH-funded CHILE study and leading the social marketing team for the last 10 years.
+She has worked with Hispanic and Native American populations as part of the Prevention Research Center, first with the NIH-funded CHILE study and leading the social marketing team for the last 10 years.
 She trained in social marketing at the University of South Florida.
-Dr. Canaca serves as the Principal Investigator for the SNAP-Ed funded Eat Smart to Play Hard social marketing initiative for Hispanic/recent immigrant children and their families.
-She also serves as the Principal Investigator for the CDC funded, Vaccinate with Confidence project, to increase COVID-19 vaccine confidence in Latino, Spanish speaking rural and urban communities in New Mexico.
+Dr. Canaca served as the Principal Investigator for the SNAP-Ed funded Eat Smart to Play Hard social marketing initiative for Hispanic/recent immigrant children and their families.
+She also served as the Principal Investigator for the CDC funded, Vaccinate with Confidence project, to increase COVID-19 vaccine confidence in Latino, Spanish speaking rural and urban communities in New Mexico.
 She is committed to social justice in her community-engaged work.

 Theresa Cruz, PhD ~ ThCruz@salud.unm.edu

-Dr. Cruz, PhD, is an epidemiologist and research professor and serves as Deputy Director of the UNM Prevention Research Center.
+Dr. Cruz, PhD, is an epidemiologist and research professor at the University of New Mexico, Department of Pediatrics, in the Division of Prevention and Population Sciences.
 She has more than 20 years of experience in community-engaged research and evaluation focused on the primary prevention of injuries, violence and chronic diseases.
 She collaborates with community partners and uses mixed methods to address research questions focused on translating research into practice and improving health equity.
-Dr. Cruz also enjoys training and mentorship efforts at the UNM Prevention Research Center and the UNM Transdisciplinary Research, Equity, and Engagement (TREE) Center where she mentors learners at multiple levels to develop and nurture interest in community-engaged prevention research.
+Dr. Cruz also enjoys training and mentoring learners at multiple levels to develop and nurture interest in community-engaged prevention research.
 Dr. Cruz received a Doctorate of Philosophy in epidemiology from the University of North Carolina – Chapel Hill.

 Kevin Estes, PhD. ~ kmestes@salud.unm.edu